A guide to tropical modifications

 \begin{remark} Note that if the stable intersection of $\Trop(C)$ with the horizontal line is $m$, then we can uniquely determine the position of the valuation of the singular point, see Lemma~\ref{lem_positionsingular}. \end{remark}

 What to do if there is a usual horizontal line $L$, a part of $C$, through $\Val(p)$?
 We perform the modification along this horizontal line $L$.
-If a part of the curve goes to the minus infinity, that means that we can divide the equation $F$ of $C'$ by an equation of $D$.
+If a part of the curve goes to the minus infinity, this indicates that, along the corresponding initial degeneration, the equation of \(D\) appears as a factor.
+If \(D\) is an actual component of \(C'\), then one can divide the equation of \(C'\) by the equation of \(D\).
 That means that the Newton polygon of $C$ has two parallel vertical sides.
 The components of the modification which do not go to the minus infinity do not contribute to the singularity.

 However, it is possible that $d(A_1),d(A_2)$ have other vertical sides besides $d(E)$.
 Let $\E$ be the stable intersection of $\Trop(C)$ and the horizontal line; clearly $E\subset \E$.
 Now, let us compute the sum of the areas of the faces $d(V)$ corresponding to vertices $V$ of $\Trop(C)$ on $\E$.
 It is possible that more than two faces correspond to one singular point, if the edge with the singular point has an extension, see again Example~\ref{ex_singularexample}.